maxcruz/reactive_permissions/README-Java.md

 Deal with Android M permissions in runtime in a simple way with reactive programming.
 This library was developed in [__Kotlin__](./README.md) but can [interoperate](https://kotlinlang.org/docs/reference/java-to-kotlin-interop.html) with [__Java__](./README-Java.md).

+- You may define the permissions that you need (one or many at once).
+Each permission must be set in the Manifest

+- First verify if the permission is already granted, otherwise request to the user

+- Each permission may contain a string resource explaining why your app requires this permission.
+If the user denied the permission, the explanation is displayed with the possibility to retry or skip.
+Explanation can be omitted if the context is clear.

+- If some permissions are very important for your app functionality, you can define that can't continue without this.
+When an essential permission is denied, a special block dialog is displayed with retry or close options.

+- If the user choose the option "never ask again", the retry button in the block dialog opens the preferences of the app.

 ### Flow

 [![App Flow](https://cdn.rawgit.com/MaxCruz/reactive_permissions/master/images/flow.svg)](./images/flow.svg)